matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_access.md

 - `public`: anyone can call this function.
 - `closed`: no one can call this function (default).
-- `group`: only the specified groups can call this
+- `group`: only the specified groups can call this.
-- `checkArgument`: the specified argument index must match the function caller's address
+- `checkArgument`: the specified argument index must match the function caller's address.
 - `oneOf`: allows you to define more than one rule type.
   It functions as an `OR` operator;
   if at least one condition is met, access is granted.